Aaxelpediaa/NaturalMackerel/README.md

 / /\  / (_| | |_| | | (_) | / /\/\ \ (_| | (__| | | (_) |
 \_\ \/ \__,_|\__|_|  \___/  \/    \/\__,_|\___|_|  \___/

-Thanks for downloading Natro Macro!
+Thanks for downloading Natro Macro Plus!

 To start the macro, just open 'START.bat'!

-If you need help or want to discuss, join our Discord server!
+If you need help or want to discuss, join the official Natro Macro Discord server!

 Feel free to give us a Star on GitHub!